kan01234/design-patterns/prototype-pattern/README.md

 # prototype-pattern
-Project of eample of prototype pattern implement by Java.
+Project of example of prototype pattern implement by Java.

 ## What is prototype pattern
 creating new object by clone a object.